thisispete/carole/SETUP_INSTRUCTIONS.md

 # Quick Setup Instructions

+## ✅ Configuration Fixed!
+Ready for Development

+**Latest Update (v1.1.0)**: All PostCSS and Tailwind CSS configuration issues have been resolved.
+The development environment is now stable and ready to use.

 ## 🚨 Connection Failed?
 You need to set up your environment variables!

 The connection is failing because you haven't set up your Supabase credentials yet.